Public interest disclosure

 - Made to the appropriate proper authority.

 Any person may make a Public Interest Disclosure.
-Before making a disclosure it is important that you are aware of the rights and responsibilities imposed on disclosers and others under the PID Act, for further information please refer to PID Guidelines on the Rights and Obligations under the PID Act 2003 below.
+Before making a disclosure it is important that you are aware of the rights and responsibilities imposed on disclosers and others under the PID Act, for further information please refer to our Public Interest Disclosures Statement to Stakeholders and the Public Sector Commissions 'Don't be afraid to speak up' booklet.

-Further information about the legislation and how to make a disclosure is available at the Public Sector Commission website below.
+Further information about the legislation and how to make a disclosure is available at the Public Sector Commission website.